pyrddlgym-project/pyRDDLGym/docs/start.rst

    most workflows where gym or gymnasium environments are required.

 Writing new domains and instances is as easy as writing a few lines of text in a mathematical fashion!
-The complete and up-to-date syntax of the RDDL language is described here: :ref:`rddl-description`.
+The complete and up-to-date syntax of the RDDL language is described :ref:`here <rddl-description>`.

 Policies
 ----------------------------